NVIDIA/TensorRT/plugin/efficientNMSPlugin/README.md

 Parameters marked with a `*` have a non-negligible effect on runtime latency.
 See the [Performance Tuning](#performance-tuning) section below for more details on how to set them optimally.

+## Limitations

+The `EfficientNMS_ONNX_TRT` plugin's output may not always be sufficiently sized to capture all NMS-ed boxes.
+This is because it ignores the number of classes in the calculation of the output size (it produces an output of size `(batch_size * max_output_boxes_per_class, 3)` when in general, a tensor of size `(batch_size * max_output_boxes_per_class * num_classes, 3)`) would be required.
+This was a compromise made to keep the output size from growing uncontrollably since it lacks an attribute similar to `max_output_boxes` to control the number of output boxes globally.

+Due to this reason, please use TensorRT's inbuilt `INMSLayer` instead of the `EfficientNMS_ONNX_TRT` plugin wherever possible.

 ## Algorithm

 ### Process Description